-Everything about Clos St. Martin St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Clos St. Martin St. Emilion with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on winemaking and vineyards.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos St. Martin History, Overview

 Clos Saint Martin dates back to at least the early 1800s.
 The vineyard has been owned by the Rieffers family since 1850.
 However, the Rieffers family has been active in St. Emilion even longer, as they date back to the 1600s.

 Clos Saint Martin takes its name from St. Martin, who is the Patron Saint for winegrowers, soldiers, and beggars.
 Clos Saint Martin was managed by Sophie Fourcade for the Rieffers family for years.